Methodology

 Summary

-The ‘Teacher and Leader development: ECF and NPQs’ publication is an experimental statistics publication, first published in July 2022, that reports on the numbers of early career teachers (ECTs) and mentors participating in the Early Career Framework (ECF) induction as well as teachers and leaders taking National Professional Qualifications (NPQs) in the 2021/22 to 2022/23 academic years in England.
+The ‘Teacher and Leader Development: ECF and NPQs’ is classified as ‘Official Statistics in Development’.
+It was first published in July 2022 and reports on the numbers of early career teachers (ECTs) and mentors participating in the Early Career Framework (ECF) induction, as well as teachers and leaders starting National Professional Qualifications (NPQs) in each academic year, starting from 2021/22, in England.
+The publication also reports on ECT retention for ECF induction programme participants along with all the NPQs outcomes for participants who began in the academic years 2021/22 and 2023/24.

 Data sources

-The department holds management information on NPQs registrations based on teachers and leaders signing up for an NPQ on the register for an NPQ service.
-Lead providers submit information to the department to confirm that teachers and leaders have started their NPQ course.
+The department holds management information on NPQs registrations based on teachers and leaders signing up for an NPQ on the register for an NPQ service (opens in a new tab) (opens in a new tab).
+Lead providers submit information to the department to confirm that teachers and leaders have started their NPQ course, whether they have completed their course, and if they’ve completed, what their outcome is (pass/ fail).

-The data for ECF-based training is accurate as of 27 June 2023, and the data for NPQs is accurate as of 13 June 2023.
+The data for ECF-based training, and the data for NPQs is accurate as of 13th June 2025 for NPQs and ECF.
 Any changes to the data after that date are not taken into account.

-The School Workforce in England publication is predominantly based on information provided by schools and local authorities as part of the annual School Workforce Census, introduced in 2010.
-The census collects a broad range of characteristics data, such as gender, age, ethnicity, and disability.
+The School Workforce in England publication is predominantly based on information provided by schools and local authorities as part of the annual School Workforce Census (SWC), introduced in 2010.
+The SWC collects a broad range of characteristics data, such as gender, age, ethnicity, and disability.
 It also collects contract information such as grade, post or role, qualifications data, pay data, and hours worked of those whose individual level data is collected.
-For full information on the census content, please see the census guidance.
+For full information on SWC content, please see the census guidance (opens in a new tab) (opens in a new tab).

-The census collects information on school staff from all state funded schools in England.
+The SWC collects information on school staff from all state funded schools in England.
 This includes staff working in:

 • Academies: free schools, university technical colleges, studio schools, city technology colleges, and pupil referral units.